alinex/bash-lib/README.md

 ## Installation

-Can be done locally after checking out the git repository manually by setting only the `BASHLIB_HOME` variable in your environment or directly from the repository by calling:
+Can be done locally after checking out the git repository manually by setting only the `BASHLIB_HOME` variable in your environment or directly from the repository by calling (your user should have sudo rights):

 ```bash
 curl -sL https://gitlab.com/alinex/bash-lib/-/raw/master/install | bash     # interactive